tensorflow/models/syntaxnet/README.md

 stack.prefix(length=2) input.prefix(length=2) input(1).prefix(length=2)
 ```

 Note that `stack` here means "words we have already tagged."
-Thus, this simple
+Thus, this feature
-feature spec uses three types of features: words, suffixes, and prefixes.
-The
+spec uses three types of features: words, suffixes, and prefixes.
+The features
-features are grouped into blocks that share an embedding matrix, concatenated
+are grouped into blocks that share an embedding matrix, concatenated together,
-together, and fed into a chain of hidden layers.
-This structure is based upon
+and fed into a chain of hidden layers.
+This structure is based upon the model
-the model proposed by [Chen and Manning (2014)]
+proposed by [Chen and Manning (2014)]
 (http://cs.stanford.edu/people/danqi/papers/emnlp2014.pdf).

 We show this layout in the schematic below: the state of the system (a stack and
-a buffer, visualized below for both POS and the dependency parsing task, for
+a buffer, visualized below for both the POS and the dependency parsing task) is
-which we will go into more detail in the next section) is used to extract sparse
+used to extract sparse features, which are fed into the network in groups.
+We
-features, which are fed into the network in groups.
-Note that we show only a
+show only a small subset of the features to simplify the presentation in the
-small subset of the features to simplify the presentation in the schematic:
+schematic:

 ![Schematic](ff_nn_schematic.png "Feed-forward Network Structure")